 No matter what type of homicide charges a person is facing, it’s important to work with a Dallas violent crimes defense lawyer who regularly handles complex cases, such as homicide cases.

 You can be certain that a prosecutor’s main goal is to obtain a conviction.
 They have every incentive to bring the most serious charges possible.
-When your future and freedom are on the line, you owe it to yourself to work with the experienced Dallas criminal defense lawyers at the Law Office of Broden & Mickelsen.
+When your future and freedom are on the line, you owe it to yourself to work with the experienced Dallas criminal defense lawyers for homicide defense at Broden & Mickelsen, LLP.

 Tel: (214) 720-9552